witalisoft/ctuhl/vault/POST.md

 We normally happily accept the connection (after of course manually verifying the identity), and go on with what we wanted to do via SSH.

-But lets step for a small bit and contemplate what just happened: We tried to establish a secure connection to a remote server.
+But lets step back for a small bit and contemplate what just happened: We tried to establish a secure connection to a remote server.
 To establish that this is really the server we wanted to connect to in the frist place (and not some man-in-the-middle attack) we had to manually verify the servers identity.
 Imagine you would have to do this every time you connect to a new website.
 This certainly is an approach that may work for a small numbers of machines but does definitly not scale very well with larger setups.

 The even bigger problem starts when a new instance of a VM is started.
 As the identity of the SSH server is generated when the SSH server is configured and in a cloud environment this is done on every machine boot, the next time you start a new server a new identity is generated and thus the servers fingerprint changes.
 We can emulate this by restarting the docker container